AbdouJaouhar/Blabla/README.md

-# LocalLLM
+# 🌳 Blabla

-Run LLMs locally with a web interface.
+Run LLMs locally with a web interface (based on NextJS).
 Chat with models like Qwen or Phi using your own GPU.

 ## What's included